JakobLewis/mage-stash/README.md

 - Support for individual plugin settings which the user can change
 - Expanded search functionality for manifests (metadata-only, content-only, id-only, includes-metadata-field etc), possibly through a tree-like read iterator
 - Profiler for recording individual plugin metrics
+- Support for plugins which can "transform" wisps i.e. translators, exporters & formatters
+- Remove LZUTF8 and find alternative
 - **BIG** Both TUI and GUI packages, probably external repos